bakercp/ofxTwitter/README.md

 * Access Token
 * Access Token Secret

-This information can be given to ofxTwitterTools via the ofxTwitter::Credentials constructor or via loading a JSON file (recommended).
+This information can be given to ofxTwitterTools via the ofxHTTP::OAuth10Credentials constructor or via loading a JSON file (recommended).
 A template JSON file is provided with ofxTwitterTools: `data/credentials.json`.

 To create a Twitter app and the required credential info: